Directions for travel by car:

-- desk lamp (Those flying-in may borrow one from the campus office)
+- desk lamp (very important) If flying from afar you may borrow one from the campus office

-- fan (Those flying-in may borrow one from the campus office)
+- fan (If flying from afar you may borrow one from the campus office )

 - loose, comfortable clothing (to be used for eurythmy)

-- eurythmy shoes (can be purchased from the Campus Store)
+- eurythmy shoes (can be purchased at the Summer Program Office)